 We'll spend the rest of the day in town focussing exclusively on Soviet architecture and monumentalism, before eventually taking a late-night train to Petrozavodsk, the capital of the Autonomous Republic of Karelia,

 Needless to say, an afternoon in St. Petersburg is not enough to see, understand and appreciate this immensely fascinating city, full of historical, cultural and architectonic wonders.
 If this is your first time in town, we strongly suggest to prolong your stay once we get back from Karelia; in case you require our assistance we'll gladly organise a 3-day guided tour around town; see below for more info.

 DAY 5 - Petrozavodsk and Kizhi Island

-After an early morning arrival in Petrozavodsk and a quick tour of this rather sleepy Soviet town, we'll embark on a boat ride to Kizhi, an island located near the geometrical centre of the mighty Lake Onega.
+After having of this rather sleepy Soviet town, we'll embark on a boat ride to Kizhi, an island located near the geometrical centre of the mighty Lake Onega.

 The island is famous across Russia and the former USSR mainly for two reasons:

 We'll spend the morning touring the island and its architectonic and natural sights, while the bravest of us can try to plunge into the chilly waters of the Onega.

 After lunch we'll head back to Petrozavodsk, where we'll pay a visit to the Karelian State Museum and then enjoy some free time for souvenir shopping and/or gastronomic discoveries.

 Dinner and overnight in Petrozavodsk.

 After breakfast we'll slowly head west, crossing the magical atmospheres of rural Karelia.